Paterson, New Jersey: Films

+Comedy

 Lou Costello often referred to his hometown of Paterson in his comedy routines with Bud Abbott.
 The plot of the June 28, 1945, episode of the Abbott & Costello radio show is about the City of Paterson inviting him back for "Lou Costello Day" to launch a new garbage scow.
 Three Abbott and Costello films had their world premieres at the Fabian Theater in Paterson, which could accommodate a crowd of 3,000: One Night in the Tropics (1940), Abbott and Costello in the Foreign Legion and Jack and the Beanstalk (1952).
 Costello was honored with a larger-than-life statue in Federici Park in 1992.

+TV

 The Great Falls were featured in the first season of the HBO crime drama The Sopranos, both in the pilot and in the episode Pax Soprana as the place where Junior Soprano's friend's grandson committed suicide after taking poor designer drugs; as a favor, Junior Soprano had Mikey Palmice and another individual toss the dealer, Rusty Irish, off the bridge over the falls.
 Other locations throughout the city were used in the series, as much of the show was shot on location in North Jersey.

+Music

-The New Jersey-based band Suit of Lights pays tribute to Paterson in their song "Goodbye Silk City".
+The New Jersey–based band Suit of Lights pays tribute to Paterson in their song "Goodbye Silk City".
 The 1983 music video "Two Tribes" by Frankie Goes to Hollywood makes reference to Paterson in its opening sequence.